 - a series of preliminary tests and procedures that, in accordance with Ministry of Health regulations (circular no. 17 of 10/11/1992) and according to the clinical protocols applied by SISMeR, the couple must undergo before being able to have treatment.

 - ovarian stimulation with ovulation induction agents, for which the medicines and doses used vary from one patient to another.

-As oocyte collection has to be performed under anaesthesia, female patients need to have a number of pre-anaesthesia tests and procedures that are valid for 2 months (blood sodium, potassium and glucose levels, complete blood count, GOT, GPT, Prothrombin Time and Quick Time).
+As oocyte collection has to be performed under anaesthesia, female patients need to have a number of pre-anaesthesia tests and procedures that are valid for 2 months (blood sodium, potassium and glucose levels, complete blood count, GOT, GPT, Prothrombin Time and PTT Test).